13 Space Saving Tips for Caravans

 For storing fruit or other items, a good idea is to hang a series of baskets.
 Or a fruit hammock to the underneath of a shelf, or perhaps the ceiling.
 Both options are really versatile and can store all sorts of different things!

 Pegboards are a great way of creating versatile storage space in any space, but especially in a caravan where space is tight.

 Any free wall space lends itself perfectly to installing a pegboard.
 From there you can attach baskets, hooks, clips, and all manner of different storage solutions.

 Keep things like bottle openers, knives, or other small metal objects safe and within reach by installing a magnetic strip to hold them all.

 If you need surface space or a place to eat but you don’t want a fixed table getting in your way, a pullout table is a great alternative.
 You can hide it away when not in use and you won’t even know it’s there until you need it!

 Use storage cubes

 When it comes to packing your clothing, storage cubes are a godsend as they allow you to keep everything compact, but still accessible.
 Group similar items in their own cube so you know what’s what!

-We hope this has helped you with a few ideas to save space in your camper or caravan.
+We hope this has helped you with a few caravan storage ideas to save space.
 Be sure to check out our caravan parks here at Pure Leisure if you’re planning a getaway soon!